Finding an effective way to visualize connected data isn’t easy. In this post, we examine the pros and cons of one popular choice: chord diagrams.

-Done well, these circular diagrams with arcs between nodes can make a great impact.
+Done well, chord diagrams featuring arcs between nodes can make a great impact.
 We’ll explore how well they convey information about trends and patterns compared with the same data in a Cambridge Intelligence graph visualization.

 2018’s results were as interesting as ever.
 Key takeaways for me were:

 - React has cemented its lead as the most trusted and widely-used front-end framework (64.8% have used and would recommend it).